magnoliAHAH/magnoliAHAH/README.md

 # 💫 About Me:
-I'm currently working on a secret project
+I'm currently working on a Social Web3 project

 # 💻 Tech Stack: